Why Refurbished Tech Is One of the Smartest Cost-Saving Moves for SMEs

 • Strong performance for admin, finance, warehouse, sales, and remote teams

-For most roles, refurbished hardware comfortably meets 100% of operational needs.
+Rule of thumb: For most roles, refurbished hardware comfortably meets 100% of operational needs.
+The win is not “cheaper” — it is cash flow and optionality.

 What to check before buying

-• OS support: Device must run a current, supported operating system (for example, Windows 11 Pro).
+• OS support: device must run a current, supported OS (for example, Windows 11 Pro).

-• Battery health: Aim for 80%+ health or a replaced battery for laptops, tablets, and mobiles.
+• Battery health: aim for 80%+ health or a replaced battery (laptops, tablets, mobiles).

-• Physical condition: Avoid units with cracks, dents, damaged hinges, or evidence of liquid exposure.
+• Physical condition: avoid cracks, dents, damaged hinges, or liquid exposure.

-• Warranty: Treat this as non-negotiable.
-Avoid any device sold “as is”.
+• Warranty: treat this as non-negotiable; avoid anything sold “as is”.

-• Total cost: Consider likely replacement parts, expected lifespan, and depreciation, not just the sticker price.
+• Total cost: consider likely parts, expected lifespan, and depreciation — not just sticker price.

-• Device testing: Inspect in person where possible or request a live demo or video walk-through.
+• Device testing: inspect in person where possible, or request a live demo / video walkthrough.

-These simple checks remove most of the real risk.
+These checks remove most of the real risk — and turn refurbished buying into a repeatable, confident decision.

 Where refurbished tech works best